coffeetocode/dtmf_music/README.txt

 DTMF Tone Generator
 =================

 A Python script that generates DTMF (Dual-Tone Multi-Frequency) tones for phone numbers and saves them as WAV files.
 The generator creates standard telephone keypad tones with configurable durations.
+Support for ♩ and ♪.

+Why?
+* For funzies.
+Also because I want to help kids memorize phone numbers, it's easier if it's set to music, and it amuses me to have the music actually be the DTMF tones.
+* An exuse to play with Claude Sonnet / CLINE w/ Memory Bank

 Requirements
 -----------